 In the Periodic Interrupt mode, the counter counts to the capture value and restarts from BOTTOM.
-A CAPT interrupt and event is generated when the CNT is equal to TOP.
-If TOP is updated to a value lower than CNT, upon reaching MAX, an OVF interrupt and event is generated, and the counter restarts from BOTTOM.
+A CAPT interrupt and event are generated when the CNT equals to TOP.
+If TOP is updated to a value lower than CNT when reaching MAX, an OVF interrupt and event are generated, and the counter restarts from BOTTOM.